 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The standard requires entities to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new guidance also includes a cohesive set of disclosure requirements intended to provide users of financial statements with comprehensive information about the nature, amount, timing and uncertainty of revenue and cash flows arising from a company's contracts with customers.
 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which deferred the effective date of the new revenue standard.
 Accordingly, the updated standard is effective for us beginning with the first quarter of the Company's fiscal year 2019.
-Our implementation approach includes performing a detailed analysis of the various types of agreements that we have with our customers and assessing conformance of our current accounting practices with the new standard.
+Our implementation approach has included performing a detailed study of the various types of agreements that we have with our customers and assessing conformity of our current accounting practices with the new standard.
 We are making progress in determining the impact of this guidance; however, we are still evaluating the full effects ASU 2014-09 will have on the Company's Consolidated Financial Statements and disclosures.
 We expect to adopt this guidance using the modified retrospective transition method.

 In January 2016, the FASB issued ASU 2016-01, Financial Instruments (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 ASU 2016-01 will be effective beginning with the first quarter of the Company's fiscal year 2019.
-The amendments require certain equity investments to be measured at fair value, with changes in the fair value recognized through net income.
-The Company is currently evaluating the effect ASU 2016-01 will have on the Company's Consolidated Financial Statements and disclosures.
+Upon adoption, we will be required to reclassify the gain (loss) related to our equity investment securities classified as available-for-sale from accumulated other comprehensive income ("AOCI") to retained earnings as a cumulative-effect adjustment and begin recording future changes in fair value through earnings.
+As of December 30, 2017, we had a gain of \$2.3 million recorded in AOCI for our available-for-sale equity investments.
+The impact on the Company's Consolidated Financial Statements at adoption will depend on the net unrealized gains (losses) recorded in AOCI for these equity investments as of the date of adoption.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02").
 ASU 2016-02 will be effective beginning with the first quarter of the Company's fiscal year 2020, with early adoption permitted.
 The amendments require the recognition of leased assets and the related liabilities on the balance sheet for most leases, and recognition of expenses in the income statement in a manner similar to current accounting treatment.
-In addition, disclosures of key information about leasing arrangements are required.
+In addition, disclosures of key information about leasing arrangements will be required.
 Upon adoption, leases will be recognized and measured at the beginning of the earliest period presented using a modified retrospective approach.
-The Company is currently evaluating the effect ASU 2016-02 will have on the Company's Consolidated Financial Statements and disclosures.
+The Company is currently evaluating the effect this ASU will have on the Company's Consolidated Financial Statements and disclosures.